 Freemans Bay School provides a wide variety of programmes for students who require extension or enrichment in their learning.

-At Freemans Bay School students are taught in ILE classrooms which are multi levelled and cultural.
-We recognise the diversity within our school and strive to provide various learning programmes to extend our Gifted and Talented learners.
+At Freemans Bay School students are taught in ILE classrooms.
+We recognise the diversity within our school and strive to provide various learning programmes to extend our learners.

-The Gifted and Talented Students at Freemans Bay School are those who have the potential and/or demonstrate exceptional ability in relation to their peers of the same age, in one or more of the following areas:
+For students at Freemans Bay School who demonstrate exceptional ability or passion in relation to one or more of the following areas:

 What programmes do we offer for Extension & Enrichment?

-Class based learning is planned and designed to both challenge and stimulate gifted and talented students.
-To allow for personalisation and independence.
-Gifted and talented learning includes: choice, flexibility, relevance, acceleration, integrated curricula activities, stimulation, complex and in-depth thinking.
+Class based learning is planned and designed to both challenge and stimulate students.
+Learning includes choice, flexibility, relevance, acceleration, integrated curricula activities and critical thinking.

-Enrichment via online programmes, for example Mathletics, Reading Eggs is where the teacher sets learning tasks specific to the individual’s needs.
-This allows the student to progress at their own rate, separate to the rest of the class.
+We use Teams and OneNote to navigate and explore learning together.
+Enrichment online allows the Enrichment leader or teachers to set specific tasks to cater to individual’s needs.
+This also allows the student to progress at their own rate, separate to the rest of the class.